Cookies on Schiphol.nl

 Many old, thick, copper cables near the building site are to be removed and replaced by modern glass fibre cables.
 René: ‘We will be clearing away everything that is ‘dead’ in the ground.
 At the same time, we will be providing ducts that have sufficient reserve capacity, so that we can insert additional glass fibre cables in the future.’

 To prevent the rerouting work from disrupting the ongoing operations of the airport, proper preparation was essential.
 Jos: ‘For that reason, we have had many meetings with relevant specialists in order to create the basis for a sound rerouting plan.
 This has been laid down in detailed work and detail plans.’
 Plans that he and his colleagues will shortly be able to put into action.
 ‘There is an experienced team waiting to get started.
-We will be starting the new year with new cables.’
+We will be starting in 2019 with new cables.’